 March 15, 2018

-Monitoring and evaluation is underway in Swaziland!
+Project evaluation is underway in Swaziland!

 We want to know what happens to the water and sanitation systems we fund and the people and communities where our partners work. boMake shares our dedication to follow up.
 The boMake team regularly sends informal updates like photos via WhatsApp Messenger or an e-mail to keep us informed.
 As a result, we’ve been able see the ripple effect of clean, safe water.
 Now, we’re taking things one step further by funding a formal assessment.